hex000000/makegroupworknotsuck/chapters/501-discussion.md

  - were their constructs derivative of role titles
  - did they generate many constructs?
  = is there a relationship between any of these on task performance (as rated by instructor and as discussed by others in team).

+Re-do anlaysis through phenomenographic lens.
+Remember to discuss the utility of RepGrid + phenomenography as suited to culturally secure environments, overcoming traditional barriers to the voice of those researched and giving them ownership of their ideas in language.